joaquincamara/alchemist/README.md

       Name: string `json:"Name"`
 projectVersion: v0.1.0
 ```
-4. Use the special word "alchemist" at the terminal in you working directory, This gonna open the door to the world of alchemy and bring all the resources to transmute a new alchemist's project:
+3. Use the special word "alchemist" at the terminal in you working directory, This gonna open the door to the world of alchemy and bring all the resources to transmute a new alchemist's project:

 - `$ alchemist transmute`

-5. For the last, run the next go command into you working directory to fetch all the dependecies:

-- `go get`

 **Alchemist project example:**